sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 dltB has 415 residues (depends on species). dltBC has 415 (B) + 79 (C) residues.
-For both simulations, we will be using a POPC bilayer to simulate the bacterium cell wall.
+For both simulations, we will be using a POPC bilayer to simulate the bacterium cell wall, and Amber's FF14SB and TIP3P water model.

 Steps for setting up a simulation:
 1. Prepare protein